-Required Core Theory Courses: 9 hours (3 courses) WGSST 7700 - Feminist Inquiry I (AU18) WGSST 7701 - Feminist Inquiry II (SP19) WGSST 7790 - Research & Writing Workshop (SP19)

-Required GTA Courses: 4 hours (2 courses) WGSST 7702 - Feminist Pedagogy (AU18 or AU19) WGSST 8163 - WGSST Teaching Practicum (SP19 or SP20)

-Elective Courses: 18 hours (6 courses) 9 hours in WGSS courses at 5000-level or above 9 hours in WGSS or related discipline-based courses offered by other academic units

-- All incoming students are required to take WGSST 7700 in their first semester & WGSST 7701 in their second semester. - Students take WGSST 7702 during their first semester as a GTA. - Students take WGSST 8163 during their second semester as a GTA.
-WGSST 8163 is a one credit hour course. - Students on fellowship for the entirety of their MA are exempt from taking WGSST 7702 and 8163.
-These students will need to take an additional three elective courses to replace the credit hours associated with WGSST 7702.
-The one credit hour from WGSST 8163 will be waived. - MA students are strongly encouraged to take WGSST 7790 during their second semester.
-Students who choose the thesis option must take WGSST 7790 before their final year. - Only 3 hours of WGSST 8193 Individual Studies may count toward the degree. - Students should choose electives in consultation with the faculty advisor.
-Choices should reflect a coherent program of study that provides a broad grounding in WGSS as well as familiarity with a specific focus area. - WGSST electives are generally listed as "WGSST 8800.0X
+- 1. Required Core Courses: 12 hours (4 courses) - WGSST 7700 Feminist Inquiry I (AU) - WGSST 7701 Feminist Inquiry II (SP) - WGSST 7702 Feminist Pedagogy (SP) - WGSST 7760 Feminist Inquiry: Methods (AU) - 2.
+Elective Courses: 18 hours (6 courses) - 3.
+9 hours in WGSS courses at 5000-level or above - 4.
+9 hours in WGSS or related discipline-based courses offered by other academic units - All incoming students are required to take WGSST 7700 & 7760 in their first semester & WGSST 7701 in their second semester. - Students take WGSST 7702 during their second semester as a GTA. - Students on fellowship for the entirety of their MA are exempt from taking WGSST 7702.
+These students will need to take an additional three elective courses to replace the credit hours associated with WGSST 7702. - Only 3 hours of WGSST 8193 Individual Studies may count toward the degree.

-Topics in Feminist Studies" with a subtitle describing the course for that semester.
-Course details will be announced the semester prior to offering. - WGSS will offer between 1-3 elective courses per semester. - It is strongly recommended that MA students consider a graduate minor or graduate interdisciplinary specialization with their non-WGSS elective courses.
+Students should choose electives in consultation with the faculty advisor.
+Choices should reflect a coherent program of study that provides a broad grounding in WGSS as well as familiarity with a specific focus area.
+WGSST electives are generally listed as "WGSST 8800.0X - Topics in Feminist Studies" with a subtitle describing the course for that semester.
+Course details will be announced the semester prior to offering.

+WGSS will offer between 1-3 elective courses per semester.

+It is strongly recommended that MA students consider a graduate minor or graduate interdisciplinary specialization with their non-WGSS elective courses.